aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/tsom-gedalyah-readings/the-story-of-gedaliah-as-told-by-titus-flavius-josephus-in-antiquities-of-the-jews-book-10.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-(5)	When Yoḥanan and the leaders with him heard of the things done at Mitspah by Yishmael and of the death of Gedaliah, they were very indignant and, each taking his own soldiers, they set out to make war on Yishmael, and came upon him at the spring in Ḥebron.[foot]Cf. Yirmiyahu 41:11[/foot]
+(5) When Yoḥanan and the leaders with him heard of the things done at Mitspah by Yishmael and of the death of Gedalyah, they were very indignant and, each taking his own soldiers, they set out to make war on Yishmael, and came upon him at the spring in Ḥebron.[foot]Cf. Yirmiyahu 41:11[/foot]
 </div></td></tr>